srijansatpathy/ComplexReturns/README.md

   Petra Portabella Jarosilova

 ## Project Description:
 In our project, we will analyze the correlation between the language used by corporate executives and the relative stock returns of their companies.
 Our hypothesis is that clear and concise language relates to larger returns.
-To construct this cross-association, we will use quarterly earnings calls for our repository of executive speech patterns, and we will use the Gunning-Fox algorithm to rank their complexity.
+To construct this cross-association, we will use quarterly earnings calls for our repository of executive speech patterns, and we will use the Gunning-Fog algorithm to rank their complexity.

 ## Instructions on how to install the package requirements:
 To install the spacy library run the following code in your command line: